Therapy for the overthinkers, comparison queens & self-doubt spiralers

 ⁴ Neurodivergent-Affirming Therapy

-Your brain works differently (and that’s not a problem!).
-We approach your thoughts and patterns in a way that makes sense for YOU, honoring how your mind runs without trying to force it into a neurotypical box.
+Your brain doesn’t need to fit someone else’s idea of how you “should” think or function.
+We approach your thoughts and patterns in a way that makes sense for YOU, honouring how your mind processes and experiences the world.

 • A landscape view of trees and distant hills with a blue sky, framed with a blurry, white, rectangular object with two large circular holes and a person's thumb holding a colorful doodle of a pink flower with four petals inside an orange background.